Sweet and savory crêpe recipes are simple. And making great crêpes is simple too, if you follow the tips from my daughter, Eleanor.

 Our 10″ crepe pan.

-Also, as cheesy as it may sound, have fun!
+As cheesy as it may sound, have fun!
 I had a great time once I became confident in my crêpe-making skills.
-You should too.
+You will too.

 Eleanor slides a thin wooden spatula under the crepe to turn it.
 Patience and practice have rewards.